Oumaima-El-Badraouy/Oumaima-El-Badraouy/README.md

-<h2 align="left">Hi 👋!
+<h2 align="left">Hi!
 My name is Oumaima El Badraouy and I'm a Full-Stack Developer from Morocco 🇲🇦</h2>

 ---